-- 1. The student completes, signs, and delivers the Student Grievance Form to the director of Campus Life, who will then contact the appropriate person(s) to attempt to establish a resolution to the grievance. - 2.
-If the situation remains unresolved, the matter will be addressed by the dean of the College, who will attempt to establish a resolution to the grievance.
-The student may request that a student council representative or another faculty member attend the meeting as well. - 3.
+1. The student completes, signs, and delivers the Student Grievance Form to the director of Campus Life, who will then contact the appropriate person(s) to attempt to establish a resolution to the grievance.

+- 2. If the situation remains unresolved, the matter will be addressed by the dean of the College, who will attempt to establish a resolution to the grievance.
+If a meeting is required, the student may request that a student council representative or another faculty member attend the meeting as well. - 3.
 The dean of the College will make a final decision concerning the grievance.